 - Always allow 5 minutes to pass between 2 applications, NEVER layer before.

-- The maximum number of layering per TCA application is 5, but if you are new to this, it is best to avoid it and stop first.
+- The maximum number of layers per TCA application is 5, but if you are new to this, it is best to avoid it and stop first.

 - Layering is not always necessary!
 If you use a concentration higher than 10%, check the skin.
-IF YOU HAVE FROSTING, DO NOT DO ANY OTHER LAYERING.
+IF YOU HAVE FROSTING, STOP LAYERING.
 The acid has completed its action.